 The accounts payable process—in particular, the full cycle accounts payable process—has a significant and daily impact on the health and performance of your company, because it touches every dollar flowing out of your coffers in exchange for the goods and services you need to do business.

 The P2P process flows in two directions: upstream and downstream.

-Just like a river, maximizing water (data) quality and minimizing logjams (process inefficiencies) upstream in full cycle accounts payable can help ensure clear, clean, and fast-moving waters downstream in AP.
-Optimizing upstream processes makes it easier for accounts payable team members to implement the improvements to their own workflows that will secure additional value and savings for your business.
+Just like a river, maximising water (data) quality and minimising logjams (process inefficiencies) upstream in full cycle accounts payable can help ensure clear, clean, and fast-moving waters downstream in AP.
+Optimising upstream processes makes it easier for accounts payable team members to implement the improvements to their own workflows that will secure additional value and savings for your business.

 Investing in a cloud-based, comprehensive procurement solution like PurchaseControl is one of the most effective ways to apply those best practices to your entire P2P process.

 - A comprehensive solution makes it possible to create a closed purchasing system upstream; automatic integration with contract management, supplier relationship management, and financial analysis/planning modules secures and simplifies everything from contract creation to vendor onboarding to P2P.